rsimba/docker/README.md

 ## Host

-This Dockerfile builds an image that includes a collection of network tools and utilities for system monitoring and troubleshooting.
+This Dockerfile builds a container image based on Ubuntu that includes a collection of network tools and utilities for system monitoring and troubleshooting.

 ### Included Tools: